DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model: Introduction

-To synergize the advantages of both approaches while addressing their limitations, we present Dianjin-OCR-R1, a novel reasoning-enhanced framework following an reasoning-and-tool interleaved paradigm.
-Inspire by reasoning models that are trained to articulate their problem-solving process through a Chain-of-Thought (CoT) manner, our Dianjin-OCR-R1 model first recognizes the content in the input image through its own OCR capabilities, then calls other expert models or tools and uses their results as references, finally 'looks again' the image and rethinks about the reasoning process to provide the final recognized content.
-The results of expert models can help VLMs reflect their own results, enabling it as less hallucinating as possible.
-Additionally, expert models are typically smaller in scale and easy to iterated, which allows VLMs to improve their performance at a lower cost.
+To synergize the advantages of both approaches while addressing their limitations, we present Dianjin-OCR-R1, a novel reasoning-enhanced framework based on VLMs, following a reasoning-and-tool interleaved paradigm.
+Inspire by reasoning models \cite{guo2025deepseek} that are trained to articulate their problem-solving process through a Chain-of-Thought (CoT) manner, our Dianjin-OCR-R1 model first recognizes the content in the input image through its own OCR capabilities, and then calls other expert models for extra results as references.
+After that, it is guided to "look again" at the image implicitly and compare its own recognized content with other results to find errors or omissions.
+Finally, it integrates all available evidence to generate a more accurate output.
+Our method guides VLMs to learn how to implicitly re-focus on the visual input during the reasoning process, thus enhancing their attention to visual input.
+Meanwhile, the additional results from other expert models provide references that enable the VLM to better self-validate its predictions, thereby alleviating—at least in part—the tendency to generate words that is not present in the image.
+In addition, compared with post-training the VLMs, expert models are easier to iterate which allows VLMs to improve their performance at a lower cost.

-We train our DianJin-OCR-R1 model based on Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen2} by Supervised Fine-Tuning (SFT) and Reinforcement Fine-Tuning (RFT).
-We apply Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}, a reinforcement learning algorithm that introduces two reward signals: a format reward to encourage structured outputs and an accuracy reward to promote answer correctness.
+We train our DianJin-OCR-R1 models based on Qwen2.5-VL-7B-Instruct \cite{bai2025qwen2} by Supervised Fine-Tuning (SFT) and Reinforcement Fine-Tuning (RFT).
+We apply Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath}, a reinforcement learning algorithm that introduces two reward signals: a format reward to encourage structured outputs and an accuracy reward to promote answer correctness.
 These mechanisms guide the model to produce coherent, verifiable reasoning chains and reliable answers.
-Our contributions in this work are two-fold: \begin{itemize} \item We propose a novel reasoning-and-tool interleaved framework, namely Dianjin-OCR-R1, balancing the reasoning ability of LVLMs and the OCR ability of export models.
-Experimental results on benchmarks including ReST~\citep{yu2023icdar} and OmniDocBench~\citep{ouyang2025omnidocbench} show that our model consistently outperforms their non-reasoning counterparts and expert models, which proves the effectiveness of our method. \item Our framework only requires the iteration of export OCR models (typically with parameters less than LVLMs), without need for the post-training of LVLMs, to comprehensively enhance the OCR performance, which allows us to better utilize resources. \end{itemize}